Read our most recent article about how to set up Google Ad’s Responsive Display Ads, here.

 - Merchant center account created (if you’re a retail business)

-- Merchant center account linked to AdWords account (if you’re a retail business)
+- Merchant center account linked to Google Ads account (if you’re a retail business)

 - Display campaign set up for dynamic remarketing – marketing objective selected (buy on your website), proper configuration of dynamic ad settings, and product feed created and linked to the campaign